 Kneading the Dough

 Place the kneaded dough on your work surface.
 Using your hands, form the dough into a ball.
-Keep working the dough until you get a perfect sphere of dough.
+Keep working the dough until you get a perfect ball of dough.

 Proofing the Dough

-Place the bowl in the warmest part of your kitchen and allow the dough rise to double its original size.
+Place the bowl in the warmest part of your kitchen and allow the dough to rise until it doubles its original size.